lsuits/lsu-block_backadel/README.md

 * Integrates with LSU's [Simplified Restore][simple_restore_github] plugin for seamless end-of semester backups and maximum course re-use.
 * Easily re-use course backups across mutliple systems with [Backup and Delete][backadel_github] and [Simplified Restore][simple_restore_github] for a perfect end-to-end course archiving and re-use system.

-##Requirements
-1. Download [Quick Template][quick_template].
-1. Smarty3 must be installed in your /lib/smarty3 folder.
-1. LSU's Quick Template (quicktemplate.php) must be installed in /lib/.

 ##Download
 Visit [Backup and Delete's Github page][backadel_github] to either download a package or clone the git repository.